jeremylynch83/drjeremylynch/master.md

 ## Consultation Fees

-The fee for an outpatient consultation with Dr Jeremy Lynch, Consultant Interventional Neuroradiologist, is £250.
+The fee for an outpatient consultation is £250.

-This fee covers a clinic appointment to discuss your condition, review relevant medical information, and provide specialist advice.
+This covers a clinic appointment to discuss your condition, review relevant medical information, and provide specialist advice.
 Please note that this does not include the cost of any investigations, imaging, or procedures, which will be charged separately if required.

 If you have private health insurance, the consultation fee may be covered by your insurer.
 Please note that you may still be responsible for any policy excess, co-payment, or shortfall depending on the terms of your cover.
 Self-paying patients are welcome and the consultation fee is payable before the appointment.